 New confirmed cases in the US by day

 This plot of new cases diagnosed by day shows what experts call the “epidemic curve.”
 As a disease outbreak continues, the number of new cases rises over time and then may fall as the outbreak is controlled or naturally declines.
-That has not yet happened with COVID-19 in the US.

 In addition to regularly updating the data in the charts and maps, this post will be updated with other information as it becomes available.